 - Take each marinated cauliflower and dip in the batter.

-- Coat each floret with the batter and add these in the medium hot oil.
+- Coat each floret evenly with the batter and add them carefully in the medium hot oil.

 - Fry till the cauliflower fritters are crisp and golden evenly.
 You will have to turn the pakora a couple of times for even frying.